Naan: Japan

 After being promoted by Kandagawa Sekizai Shoukou in 1968, which is now the sole domestic manufacturer of tandoors, naan is now widely available in Indian-style curry restaurants in Japan, where naan is typically free-flow.
 Some restaurants bake ingredients such as cheese, garlic, onions, and potatoes into the naan, or cover it with toppings like a pizza.

-Georgia

-Shotis puri is a popular flat bread eaten in Georgia and cooked by sticking dough to the sides of a tandoor-like clay oven called a tone.
+France

+In France, the classical naan has been revisited with cheese, to create Cheese Naan in Paris in the 1970s.

+The most likely origin is attributed to André Risser, who, concerned about the French reception of Indian cuisine in 1967, decided to fill naan with cheese spread.

+Another hypothesis attributes the creation of the variant, in Paris in 1976, to an Indian family from Bombay.

 Elsewhere

 In 1799, the word naan was introduced into the English language by historian and clergyman William Tooke.
-Today, naan can be found worldwide in restaurants serving South Asian and Middle Eastern cuisine, and it is available in many supermarkets.
+Today, naan can be found worldwide in restaurants serving Central Asian naan and in the cuisine of Kyrgyzstan, it is available in many supermarkets.
 Fusion cuisine has introduced new dishes that incorporate naan, including naan pizza and naan tacos and even huevos rancheros (an egg dish) served over naan.
 Naan pizza is a type of pizza where naan is used as the crust instead of the traditional pizza dough.
 Chefs such as Nigella Lawson, and supermarkets such as Wegmans offer recipes for people to make their own naan pizza at home, though it is certainly not traditional.